JuliusWelzel/motionbids/README.md

 ## Validation

-> **Important**: Package validation is for convenience only and is **not officially supported by BIDS**.
+**⚠️ Important**: Package validation is for convenience only and is **not officially supported by BIDS**.
 Always use the official [BIDS Validator](https://bids-standard.github.io/bids-validator/) before sharing your dataset.

 ```python
 from motionbids import validate_motion_data